cordurboi/corduroy-collector/README.md

    - On the site, go to the **Collect** page.
    - Use your device camera to scan the sample artwork (QR / code / image as instructed on the page).
    - After a successful scan/claim, return to the **Collection** page to see your newly unlocked piece

+4. **Verify blockchain activity**
+   - After collecting a piece of art, you can navigate to the **Wallet Address** entry in the menu.
+   - This would normally be hidden in a production environment, but in this demo it allows you to see what is happening on-chain.

+5. **Bonus Content**
+   - The **Bonus Content** page has a counter that keeps track of how much art you have collected.
+   - After collecting **3 pieces**, you will unlock a bonus piece of content to collect.
+   - Once you unlock and collect the bonus content, you can navigate back to the **Collection** page to view and listen to it.

 ### 2. Deploying a Test Version (Using Existing Contracts)